Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: The algebraic approach to QFT in curved spacetimes

-Using the representation $\pi_\omega$ given by this theorem one can see the Weyl algebra $\mathcal{A}$ as a subalgebra of the algebra of bounded operators on the GNS Hilbert space i.e. of $\mathcal{B}(\mathscr{H}_{\Omega})$.
-In the following and through the main body of the paper, the notation for the algebra elements $A \in \mathcal{A}$ is also used for their representatives $\pi(A) \in \mathcal{B}(\mathscr{H}_\om)$ in order to lighten the writing.
 The state $\omega$ is usually referred as the \emph{vacuum state}.
 In many practical purposes, and for all the vacuum states considered in the main body of this paper, the algebraic state $\om$ is taken to be a quasifree (i.e. gaussian) state, defined so that the expectations values of the Weyl unitary elements are given by \footnote{Usually, the quasifree state is defined via the expectation value \be \om(e^{i \Om(f, \phi)}) = e^{-\frac{1}{2}\braket{f,f}_K} \ee but here the unitary elements of the Weyl algebra are defined by $W(f) = e^{i \pi(f)} = e^{ i \frac{\Om(f, \phi)}{2}}$, that is equivalent to rescale $f \rightarrow \frac{f}{2}$, hence the factor $\f18$ instead of $\f12$ in \eqref{eq: def gaussian state}, see also footnote \ref{footnoteweylresc}.}

 and where a choice of positive definite inner product $\braket{\cdot , \cdot}_K$ had to be made.
 It can be shown that if $\braket{\cdot , \cdot}_K$ is a positive definite inner product constructed from the Klein-Gordon inner product \eqref{eq: complex null symplectic product}, then the positivity condition \eqref{eq: positivity property} is satisfied for any element $A$ of the Weyl algebra.
 To make the connection between the definition of a quasifree state \eqref{eq: def gaussian state}, given by a choice of inner product, and the definition of the vacuum state $\ket{\Om^K} = \ket{\Omega_\omega}$ via a positive-frequency decomposition—namely, as the state annihilated by the operators $a(Kf)$ —more explicit, it suffices to compute